Timeline: The Search For Robert Vicosa, Ex-Baltimore County Cop Accused In Children's Abduction

 Tuesday: Police returned to the Windsor Township home of Vicosa’s estranged wife, where they found everything as they had left it.
 Later, investigators learned of a woman in Red Lion Borough who had been held hostage.
 The woman said she was confronted by an armed Vicosa after she found a partially submerged Acura in a canal near her home.
 She handed over her phone, the keys to her Volkswagen Jetta and blankets for him and the children.

 Police traced the carjacking victim’s phone to a location on East Lancaster Street in Red Lion, where they found the Volkswagen abandoned.
 After searching a nearby home, police realized it was a dead end.
 Investigators later traced Vicosa’s phone to Bynum’s home, but a search of the residence found no sign of Vicosa, the children, Bynum or Bynum’s vehicle.
-Police aren’t sure if Vicosa and his daughters are with Bynum or her vehicle, but they aren’t ruling out the possibility.MORE NEWS: Vivien T. Thomas Medical Arts Academy Briefly Placed On Lockdown After Student Sprayed Mace
+Police aren’t sure if Vicosa and his daughters are with Bynum or her vehicle, but they aren’t ruling out the possibility.READ MORE: Who Is Robert Vicosa, The Ex-Baltimore County Cop Accused Of Kidnapping His Daughters?

 Wednesday: York Area Regional Police hold a news conference to provide on an update on the status of their investigation.
 They said their efforts are focused on finding Vicosa’s daughters, Aaminah and Gianna.